DutraIRS/Studying-Python/README.md

-# Studying-Python
+# Studying Python
-Exploring Python features
+Exploring Python and its libraries' features